A national lockdown is in place which means you must stay at home.

 For further detail on this please refer to the procedure that is also available to download below.

-The Community Trigger can also be used by any person on behalf of a victim, for example a family member, friend, carer, councillor, Member of Parliament or other professional person.
-However, the victim’s consent should be sought by the person using the Community Trigger on their behalf.
+The Anti-Social Behaviour Case Review can also be used by any person on behalf of a victim, for example a family member, friend, carer, councillor, Member of Parliament or other professional person.
+However, the victim’s consent should be sought by the person using the Anti-Social Behaviour Case Review on their behalf.
+View the Anti-Social Behaviour Case Review Procedure for more information.

-Please note the Community Trigger is not a complaints process.
+Please note the Anti-Social Behaviour Case Review is not a complaints process.
 If you are unhappy with the service you have received from an agency please use the internal complaints procedure of the agency in question.

 - For information on how to make a complaint to Stockton Borough Council please visit our Complaints pages.